CarlDownsOracle/oci-opentelemetry/README.md

 ## Overview

-Let's take a look at bringing Oracle Cloud Infrastructure (OCI)’s rich observability data to OpenTelemetry-compatible 3rd systems.
+Let's take a look at bringing Oracle Cloud Infrastructure (OCI)’s rich observability data to OpenTelemetry-compatible 3rd party systems.
 These function samples show how to perform simple JSON-to-JSON transformation of the OCI log and metric events to OpenTelemetry's API contract.
 Transformed messages are then sent to an `OTEL Collector`.

 See the [OTEL Collector Documentation](https://opentelemetry.io/docs/collector/)